Sen. Franken back to work amid sexual misconduct allegations

 Franken came to the Senate after a months-long recount gave him a 312-vote victory in his 2008 election.
 He immediately tried to distance himself from his decades of professional comedy, which included raunchy writing and off-color jokes.
 He also avoided national reporters.

-Dozens of women who’ve worked with Franken, including former Senate staffers and women who worked with him on NBC’s “Saturday Night Live,” signed statements supporting Franken following Tweeden’s allegations.
+Dozens of women who have worked with Franken, including former Senate staffers and women who worked with him on NBC’s “Saturday Night Live,” signed statements supporting Franken following Tweeden’s allegations.

 (Copyright (c) 2017 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)